verbascun/jira-postgres-smtp4dev-docker-compose/readme.md

-# Atlassian Jira with postgresql and smtp4dev in docker-compsoe
+# Atlassian Jira software, postgresql and smtp4dev in docker containers

-Start with:
-`docker-compose up`

-or
+Easy to deploy Jira software with own postgresql database and smtp4dev for e-mail testing.
+Good for fast deployment of a clean Jira instance for testing or learning.

+## How to start
+***
+Clone this repository and run:

 `docker-compose up -d`

-to start it in background
+to start it in background.

-Jira adress:
+1. Jira adress:

-<docker machine pd>:8080
+    `[dockerhost]:8080`

+2. Smtp4dev adress:

+    `[dockerhost]:5000`

-smtp4dev adress:
+3. Postgresql adress:

-localhost:5000

-postgres

-smpt4dev:
+    `[dockerhost]:5432`

+Smpt4dev source:

 https://github.com/rnwood/smtp4dev